Why The Yin-Yang Symbol Suddenly Became A Trending Beacon Of 2020

 ”

-"[This concept] forms the way we view everything in the world... yin and yang cannot be separated from each other as there’s root of yang in yin, and root of yin in yang," Wang says.
+"[This concept] forms the way we view everything in the world...
+Yin and Yang cannot be separated from each other as there’s root of Yang in Yin, and root of Yin in Yang," Wang says.
 It's a powerful perspective that definitely resonates at a time where that delightfully familiar rhythm of back-to-school month is punctuated with a peculiar sense of dread as we all hold hands (but not actually!) and collectively stare into the great void of the unknown.
 We may yearn for the good old days with less gaping blank spaces in our social calendars, but the mere idea of a germ-infested gathering is enough to have us dousing ourselves with hand sanitizer right now.
 In this confusing sea of contrasts, it's the concept of balance and interconnectedness that can keep us afloat — so if accessorizing with a reminder of that philosophy gets us one step closer to practicing it effectively, then count us in.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.